Clockhouse Writers' Conference

 Founding Principles

 • CWC will continue the Goddard tradition of innovation by providing a place for writers to teach each other in a supportive, low-competition atmosphere.
-Our purpose is two-fold: to create an opportunity for Goddard MFA Alumni to work and nurture their writing lives, and to support the MFA program by providing a unique, ongoing community of writers for Goddard MFA alumni.
+Our purpose is two-fold: to create an opportunity for Goddard MFA alumni to work and nurture their writing lives, and to provide a unique, ongoing community of writers for Goddard MFA alumni.

-• CWC will reflect and draw from the deep talent the Goddard MFA program attracts and inspires.
+• CWC will reflect and draw from the deep talent of Goddard MFA program alumni.
 Many writing conferences are developed around specific teachers, “stars” who are well-known in the writing world.
 Many of us have benefited from those experiences and probably will continue to.
-The CWC will provide another kind of experience; we will come to learn from each other—because we know what magic can happen here, and because we trust one another for inspiration.
+CWC will provide another kind of experience; we will come to learn from each other—because we know what magic can happen here, and because we trust one another for inspiration.

 • CWC will be accessible in terms of cost and disability.

-• CWC will be planned and organized each year for Goddard MFA Alumni by a steering committee of volunteers from the previous year’s conference.
+• CWC will be planned and organized each year for Goddard MFA alumni by a committee of volunteers from the previous year’s conference.

 Ideas for additions or changes to these principles are welcome.
-Please speak to any steering committee member, submit your ideas in the suggestion box, or bring them to the final wrap-up meeting on Sunday afternoon.
-Changes and additions to CWC principles will be made through consensus at the final community meeting.
+Please speak to any Board of Stewards member or, at a conference, bring them to the Closing Community Meeting on the final day.

 Proudly powered by Weebly